TheGamedev3/Camp_Capstone_Project/PlanningPhase/3_Mechanics/phase2.md

     SPAWNERS (consider how tiles interact with their neighbors):
-    ✅ - forest (spawns trees cardinally to itself over time)
-    - Mountain (spawns rocks cardinally to itself)
+    ✅ - forest (spawns trees cardinally to itself over time) ✅ - Mountain (spawns rocks cardinally to itself)
-    - Mineshaft (has a higher chance of spawning ores cardinally to itself)
+    ✅ - Mineshaft (has a higher chance of spawning ores cardinally to itself)

     Gather:
+    ✅ - get all cardinal neighbors
-    - auto collects upon breaking nearby structures
+    ✅ - every tick send a break command to them (tool: drill or lumbermill) ✅ - auto collects upon breaking nearby structures

     AUTOMATERS (consider how tiles interact with their neighbors):
-    - drill (chops nearby rocks and ores if close to a power source)
-    - lumbermill (chops nearby trees if close to a power source)
-    - solar panel (provides steady power)
+    ✅ - drill (chops nearby rocks and ores if close to a power source) ✅ - lumbermill (chops nearby trees if close to a power source) ✅ - solar panel (provides steady power)

     ITEMS (drops):
     ✅ - coal